nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_response_patterns_3.md

 ---
-title: ITK3 Technical and Business Response Pattern
+title: ITK3 Technical Only Response Pattern
 keywords: explore Reference
 tags: [explore,fhir,error codes]
 sidebar: overview_sidebar
-permalink: explore_response_patterns_2.html
+permalink: explore_response_patterns_3.html
 summary: "Response Patterns used in ITK3."
 ---

 {% include custom/search.warnbanner.html %}

-## Technical and Business Response Pattern ##
+## Technical Only Response Pattern ##

-This requires both acknowledgement flags in the handling specification extension to be set to "true".
-This is similar to the Full Acknowledgement Response but original sender does not respond to any received responses.
-The sender will receive up to two responses and NOT response to any.
+This requires only the InfAckRequested response flag in the handling specification extension to be set to "true".
+The sender will receive one response and does NOT response to it.

 **Note: The diagrams assume that all response messages are valid and can be processed by receiving system.**